7 Best Spots to Watch a Santa Cruz Sunset

 Seacliff State Beach is also home to various bird species, including the brown pelican and sooty shear that you will see soaring over the pier or perched atop the decrepit warship for added drama to a sunset scene.

-Whether you’re a visitor or a California native, you’ve probably heard of Highway One, one of the most scenic drives on earth that happen to pass through Santa Cruz.
+Whether you’re a visitor or a California native, you’ve probably heard of Highway One, one of the most scenic drives on Earth that happens to pass through Santa Cruz.

 Davenport bluffs run parallel to Highway One and offer the best bird’s eye view of the ocean and a panoramic view of the sky, making for an all-encompassing and genuinely breathtaking sunset experience.
 During the right season, this is also a great spot for whale watching, too.